KP governs random growth off a one dimensional substrate: KP-II in special solutions of the KPZ equation

-\begin{ex}{\bf (The BBP distribution for spiked random matrices)} \enspace Consider $G_b$ as in the previous example.
-It is known (see \cite[Cor.1.15]{borodinCorwinFerrari} for the case $t=1,x=0$, the general case follows in the same way or by scaling and shift invariance) that
+Consider $G_b$ as in the case of spiked initial data.
+It is known (see \cite[Cor.
+1.15]{borodinCorwinFerrari} for the case $t=1,x=0$, the general case follows in the same way or by scaling and shift invariance) that